Can a Drug Test Lead to a False Positive?

 - Cody, J. D. Metabolic Precursors to Amphetamine and Methamphetamine.
 Forensic Science Review 1993:5(2):109–27.

 - Quest Diagnostics.
 Challenging the Poppy Seed Defense.
 White Paper.
 “Concentrations of Morphine and Codeine in Paired Oral Fluid and Urine Specimens Following Ingestion of a Poppy Seed Roll and Raw Poppy Seeds.
-Accessed May 23, 2016 at http://blog.employersolutions.com/challenging-the-poppy-seed-defense
+Accessed June 29, 2019 at https://blog.employersolutions.com/challenging-the-poppy-seed-defense/

 - Nasky KM, Cowan GL, Knittel DR. False-positive urine screening for benzodiazepines: an association with sertraline?
 A two-year retrospective chart analysis.
 Psychiatry.
 2009; 6:36-9.
+Accessed June 29, 2019.